timofeysie/acknowledge/notes/Core Java.md

 - The method is final because calling non-final methods during instance initialization can cause problems.

 #Nested Classes#
-There are Static nested classes, but Non-static nested classes are called inner classes.
+- There are Static nested classes, but Non-static nested classes are called inner classes.
 A nested class can be declared private, public, protected, or package private.

-class OuterClass {
-    ...
-    static class StaticNestedClass
-    {
-        // cannot refer directly to instance variables or methods defined in its enclosing class
+- cannot refer directly to instance variables or methods defined in its enclosing
-        //  just like any other top-level class.
+- Just like any other top-level class.
-    }

-    // to create an object for the static nested class, use this syntax:
-	OuterClass.StaticNestedClass nestedObject = new OuterClass.StaticNestedClass();

-    class InnerClass
-    {
-        //  have access to other members of the enclosing class, even if they are declared private.
+- have access to other members of the enclosing class, even if they are declared private.
-        // cannot define any static members itself.
+- cannot define any static members itself.
-    }

-    // To instantiate an inner class, you must first instantiate the outer class.
+- To instantiate an inner class, you must first instantiate the outer class.
-    // Then, create the inner object within the outer object with this syntax:
-	OuterClass.InnerClass innerObject = outerObject.new InnerClass();

-	// two kinds of inner classes: local classes and anonymous classes.
+- two kinds of inner classes: local classes and anonymous classes.
-}

 #Enums#
 All enums implicitly extend java.lang.Enum.
 Since Java does not support multiple inheritance, an enum cannot extend anything else.